mattsmith/sass-live/README.md

 ## Configuration

-Once installed you can use the ```sass-live:install``` generator to scaffold in the configuration hooks for sass-live.
+Once installed you can use the ```sass_live:install``` generator to scaffold in the configuration hooks for sass_live.

 ## Usage in Production

-sass-live's css generation controller will automatically cache results based on the ```#cache_key``` value of your injected data dependency.
+sass_live's css generation controller will automatically cache results based on the ```#cache_key``` value of your injected data dependency.
 This is like a page cache.

 However, if you prefer pre-computing the dynamic css values you can customize the generated rake task to enumerate over your data dependencies.